Mathematics & Statistics

-Mathematics & Statistics appeals to people across the globe.
-About 18.6% of those with this major are international students.
+Students from other countries are interested in Mathematics & Statistics, too.
+About 20.1% of those with this major are international students.

 How Much Do Mathematics & Statistics Majors Make?

 Bachelor’s Degree Starting Salary

-Note that some of these people may have jobs that are not directly related to a mathematics and statistics degree.
+It is possible that some of these people may have taken positions that were not related to mathematics and statistics.